Skip to content

 Before spinning up some docker containers, I need to ensure I have setup my docker networks.

-TiTAN runs a Reverse Proxy in the form of Traefik.
+Titan runs a Reverse Proxy in the form of Traefik.
 To ensure that all applications (that need to be proxied) pass through Traefik, I would need to associate them with this network.

 The creation of the network is a simple command and is one that specifies a subnet.